2016 New York Giants season: Week 14: vs. Dallas Cowboys

 The Cowboys won 11 games in a row since losing to the Giants in Week 1 and had clinched a playoff berth the week before.
 Meanwhile. the Giants were shorthanded after losing Jason Pierre-Paul to injury.
 On Sunday Night Football, the defenses showed out, both allowing 260 total yards, forcing three takeaways, and each recording three sacks.
 After allowing Terrance Williams to get wide open for a touchdown in the first quarter, the Giants defense did not allow a single point for the rest of the game.
 Dak Prescott was picked off by Janoris Jenkins in the first half while the Cowboys defense forced two Eli Manning fumbles of their own.
-Trailing 7-3 in the third quarter, Leon Hall intercepted Prescott and Manning threw a 61-yard touchdown pass to Odell Beckham Jr. two plays later, which would be the game-winner.
+Trailing 7–3 in the third quarter, Leon Hall intercepted Prescott and Manning threw a 61-yard touchdown pass to Odell Beckham Jr. two plays later, which would be the game-winner.
 Jenkins forced a Dez Bryant fumble on his only catch of the game, thwarting a Cowboys 4th quarter rally.
-With the 10-7 win, the Giants improved to 9–4 and clinched a winning season for the first time since 2012.
+With the 10–7 win, the Giants improved to 9–4 and clinched a winning season for the first time since 2012.
 The Giants also swept the Cowboys for the first time since their 2011 Super Bowl-winning season.

 Ezekiel Elliott rushed for 107 yards for the Cowboys despite the loss.
+This was the Giants last primetime win at home until 2023.

 Week 15: vs. Detroit Lions

 Sterling Shepard scored a touchdown on the opening drive but the offense wasn't able to do much afterwards.
 Their defense played outstanding and forced two red zone turnovers.
-While leading 10-6 in the 4th quarter, Odell Beckham Jr. had a signature one-handed touchdown catch in the 4th quarter and an interception by Dominique Rodgers-Cromartie sealed the 17-6 victory.
-The 10-4 Giants were in the drivers seat to clinch their first playoff berth in 5 years.
+While leading 10–6 in the 4th quarter, Odell Beckham Jr. had a signature one-handed touchdown catch and an interception by Dominique Rodgers-Cromartie sealed the 17–6 victory.
+The 10–4 Giants were in the drivers seat to clinch their first playoff berth in 5 years.

 Week 16: at Philadelphia Eagles

-The Giants were down 14-0 early after Manning threw a pick six to Malcolm Jenkins.
+The Giants were down 14–0 early after Manning threw a pick six to Malcolm Jenkins.
 The offense got going, but failed to convert on their scoring opportunities.
 Four Robbie Gould field goals weren't enough, and the Giants fell to the Eagles 24–19, dropping them to 10–5.
 The loss clinched the NFC East and home field advantage for the Dallas Cowboys.

 Despite the loss, the Giants clinched a playoff berth when the Tampa Bay Buccaneers fell to the New Orleans Saints 31–24 two days later.
 Ben McAdoo became the fifth Giants head coach to clinch a playoff berth in his first season, and the first since Jim Fassel in 1997.